azazdeaz/robond-p2/writeup.md

 T0_G = simplify(T0_6 * T6_G)
 ```

+You can see the derived transfomation matrices in the [matrices.txt](./matrices.txt)

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

 Using the IK_debug.py, i managed to solve the inverse position on my own, but then i had to look in the walk-through video to calculate the inverse orientation.